 Paul says, "If anything is REVEALED to another who sits by, let the first keep silent.
 For you can all prophesy one by one, that all may learn and all may be encouraged (1 Corinthians 14:30–31, emphasis added).

-The use of the word "revealed" indicates this verse hasn't to do with prophecy or the interpretation of tongues.
+The use of the word "revealed" indicates this verse hasn't anything to do with prophecy or the interpretation of a message that's been given in tongues.
 Paul is likely referring to one of the revelation gifts: word of knowledge, word of wisdom, or discernment of spirits.

 Sometimes, others may feel they received a different interpretation and say, "I had the interpretation, and it was different."
 Remember that the interpretation of tongues flows phrase by phrase as the Spirit gives utterance, so they could not have known what the message was unless they had first spoken it.